 Hamilton set to equal Schumacher's record 91 wins

-Some felt Schumacher's tally might never be equalled when the seven-times world champion celebrated his last win in China in 2006.
+Some felt Schumacher's tally might never be equalled when the seven-time world champion celebrated his last win in China in 2006.

 Hamilton, a winner since his debut 2007 season and now making his 260th start, stands on the cusp of doing just that at a circuit that did not exist when the Ferrari great was racing.